 Q: Any negatives?
 What do you miss most about home?

-A: Alkmaar is about 40 minutes north of Amsterdam, which is where most work for non-Dutch speakers is (plus, The Hague and Rotterdam) so the commute is around an hour and a half each way.
+A: Alkmaar is about 40 minutes north of Amsterdam, which is where most work for non-Dutch speakers is (plus The Hague and Rotterdam), so the commute is around an hour and a half each way.
 If you have a kid in daycare or school, someone will need to stick close by to drop off and pick up your child, which limits your flexibility as far as both finding office work goes.

 Q: Is Alkmaar safe?

 A: Yes, very.
-Plus the area outside the ring, where we live, seems to have a playground for every group of townhouses.
+Plus, the area outside the ring, where we live, seems to have a playground for every group of townhouses.

 Q: How would you rate the public transport in Alkmaar?
-Do you need to own a car, or is the public transport sufficient for getting around?
+Do you need to own a car, or is public transport sufficient for getting around?

 A: We get by without a car.
-Bikes are the quickest way to get somewhere or walking if you want to be different.
-A car is necessary if you want to go to some place like IKEA or a plant nursery, but you can rent one for those occasions and many stores deliver now.
+Bikes are the quickest way to get somewhere, or walking if you want to be different.
+A car is necessary if you want to go to some place like IKEA or a plant nursery, but you can rent one for those occasions, and many stores deliver now.
 Getting to the airport or coming home is when you really miss having your own wheels.
 There are taxis, but they aren’t cheap.

 The public transit is expensive and more prone to delays and breakdowns compared to Spain, especially Barcelona and Catalunya.
 But at least people use it, unlike in LA.
-Some companies will pay for the cost of your commute so that helps alleviate the economic sting and more carriages have Wi-Fi to make the journey more enjoyable.
+Some companies will pay for the cost of your commute, so that helps alleviate the economic sting, and more carriages have Wi-Fi to make the journey more enjoyable.
 In Alkmaar, there are buses and trains.
 In Amsterdam and other cities, there are also trams.

 About living in the Netherlands